frreiss/Identifying-Incorrect-Labels-In-CoNLL-2003/README.md

 NOTE: [Text Extensions for Pandas](https://github.com/CODAIT/text-extensions-for-pandas) must be installed to run the script.
 It provides utilities to download and work with the CoNLL-2003 corpus and assist with NLP analysis on Pandas.
+The `pip3 install` command described above should install Text Extensions for Pandas for you.